 - Bananas: Bananas add moisture and act as a binder.
 Use ½ ripe banana to replace 1 egg.
 Best for muffins and sweet bread.

-It took me five years to figure out this eggless cooking and baking thing out, and I’m still learning and testing, but I really hope that this list, and my recipes, help you to make all kinds of yummy recipes for your loved ones.
+It took me seven years to figure out this eggless cooking and baking thing out, and I’m still learning and testing, but I really hope that this list, and my recipes, help you to make all kinds of yummy recipes for your loved ones.

 I would LOVE to hear your feedback!!
 What are your favorites egg substitutes?